friendlymatthew/norm/README.md

 As a decoder, this project uses the [PNG test suite](http://www.schaik.com/pngsuite/) to validate its ability to handle various PNG features and edge cases.
 Currently, `png` can decode and render images with an 8-bit color depth.

-The renderer can resize images and trigger grayscaling when pressing <kbd>G</kbd>.
+The renderer handles various image processing features on the GPU like triggering various color tones, applying gaussian blur, and resizing.

 ## Usage